jet2jet/resedit-js-cli/README.md

       --company-name         Company name for version resource          [string] --debug                Output more logs than verbose mode while processing.                               [boolean]
+      --delete               One or more resources to delete from executable.
+                             The value must be one of following format:
+                             * <type>,<ID>
+                             * <type>                                    [array]
+      --delete-xxxxx         One or more resources to delete from executable (xxxxx is one of the predefined type names described below).
-      --definition           Resource definition file which contains resource data to write (see document for details)   [string] --digest               Digest algorithm for signing. (default: 'sha256')
+                             The value must be <ID> or no value.         [array] --definition           Resource definition file which contains resource data to write (see document for details)   [string] --digest               Digest algorithm for signing. (default: 'sha256')